 Why Do Outdated Expressions or Clichés Crop Up in Our Writing?

-Context is everything, so there is a place for industry-specific buzzwords like, for example, ‘UX Design,’ ‘CTA,’ and ‘Blue-Sky Thinking.’
-I’ve also noticed popular terms in the startup culture, like ‘disruptive,’ ‘pivot,’ and ‘growth hacking.’
+Context is everything, so there is a place for industry-specific buzzwords like, ‘UX Design,’ ‘CTA,’ and ‘Blue-Sky Thinking.’
+I’ve also noticed popular terms in the startup culture, like ‘disruptive,’ ‘pivot,’ and ‘growth hacking’.

-There’s a constant cycle of new jargon emerging and then becoming mainstream.
-Using these expressions appropriately is a great way to demonstrate that you’re in the know and part of a particular business culture.
+There’s a constant cycle of new jargon emerging and then becoming mainstream, so using them appropriately is a great way to demonstrate that you’re in the know and part of a particular business culture.

 The danger, though, is in continuing to use them long after they’ve become tired.
-The irony is by the time they have become widely adopted in business contexts, they have usually lost their original impact and freshness.
+The irony is by the time they’ve become widely adopted in business contexts, they’ve usually lost their original impact and freshness.
 It’s like using a viral meme months after it peaked.
 What was once fresh and clever now feels stale and trying too hard.
 Business buzzwords follow the same trajectory from novel to tired.

 So, why do clichés crop up in our writing?